http-party/http-server/README.md

 `--no-dotfiles` Do not show dotfiles

+`--no-server-header` Hide the `server` header which identifies ecstatic

 `-h` or `--help` Print this list and exit.

 `-v` or `--version` Print the version and exit.